Christian Hebraist: 18th century

-The first half of the 18th century contains the names of three important scholars.
 Jacques Basnage knew no Hebrew, but his L'Histoire de la Religion des Juifs was the first attempt at a complete presentation of the history of Judaism.
-The Entdecktes Judenthum of Eisenmenger (d.1704) exhibits a mass of Jewish learning.
+The Entdecktes Judenthum of Eisenmenger (d.1704) compiled a collection of Jewish learning.
 Johann Christoph Wolf (d.
-1739), who, with the help of the Oppenheimer library, was able to produce his Bibliotheca Hebræa, which laid the foundation for all later works in Hebrew bibliography.
+1739), with the help of the Oppenheimer library, was able to produce his Bibliotheca Hebræa, which laid the foundation for all later works in Hebrew bibliography.

 Johann Christian Georg Bodenschatz (d.
 1797), though not a scholarly Hebraist, gave an accurate account of Jewish ceremonials.
-By the side of these stand Bashuysen (d.
-1750), the translator and printer of Hebrew books; Reland (d.
-1718), the first to use Talmudic material for the study of the geography of Palestine; the bibliographers Unger (d.
+Bashuysen (d.
+1750) was a translator and printer of Hebrew books.
+Reland (d.
+1718), was the first to use Talmudic material for the study of the geography of Palestine.
+The bibliographers Unger (d.
 1719) and Gagnier (d.
-1720), who gave Wolf his information regarding the manuscripts in the Bodleian; J. H. Michaelis (d.
+1720) gave Wolf his information regarding the manuscripts in the Bodleian.
+J. H. Michaelis (d.
 1738) and Mai (d.
-1732), who compiled a catalogue of the Uffenbach library; Baratier (d.
-1740), the youthful prodigy, who wrote on Benjamin of Tudela; Mill (d.
-1756), who treated rabbinical exegesis; and Wähner (1762), who described Hebrew antiquities.
-Biagio Ugolini (1744) is said to have been a converted Jew, and therefore finds no place here.
-Special mention should be made of Ezra Stiles, the learned president of Yale College (1778), certainly the most learned Christian student of post-Biblical Jewish literature that America has produced.
+1732) compiled a catalogue of the Uffenbach library.
+Baratier (d.
+1740), the youthful prodigy wrote on Benjamin of Tudela.
+Mill (d.
+1756) treated rabbinical exegesis.
+Wähner (1762) described Hebrew antiquities.
+In America Ezra Stiles, the president of Yale College (1778), was a student of post-Biblical Jewish literature.

 Early 19th century

-Towards the end of the 18th century such friends of Hebrew literature became ever rarer.
-The rise of Biblical criticism and of the study of other Semitic languages engaged the whole interest of Semitic scholars.
+Towards the end of the 18th century the focus of Semitic scholars shifted to Biblical criticism and the study of other Semitic languages.

-Even Rabe, the translator of the Mishnah into German (d.
-1798), Semmler, Michaelis, Tychsen (d.
-1815), and Sylvestre de Sacy (d.
-1838) can hardly be mentioned by the side of the humanists of previous centuries.
-Interest in the text of the Bible caused some work to be done in the collecting of Hebrew manuscripts, especially by Benjamin Kennicott in England (1776–80) and Giovanni Bernardo De Rossi in Italy (1784–88).
-The last-named made a valuable collection of Hebrew manuscripts; and by his side may be mentioned Joseph Pasinus (or Giuseppe Passini) in Turin (d.
-1749), Antonio Maria Biscioni in Florence (d.
-1752), Giuseppe Simone Assemani in Rome, and Ury in Oxford (d.
-1787).